Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 #### The Chat request

-A chat request is sent in JSON format, and must container at least the user's message.
+A chat request is sent in JSON format, and must contain at least the user's message.
 Other optional parameters include a flag indicating if the response should be streamed, context-specific options that can tailor the chat service's behavior and a session state object that can be used to maintain state between requests.

 ```json
 {